Anthony Gill (political scientist)

-Anthony James Gill (born July 17, 1965) is an American political scientist and adjunct professor of sociology at the University of Washington; he is a non-resident scholar at the Baylor University Institute for the Study of Religion.
+Anthony James Gill (born July 17, 1964) is an American political scientist and adjunct professor of sociology at the University of Washington; he is a non-resident scholar at the Baylor University Institute for the Study of Religion.
 Gill specializes in political economy, comparative politics and religion.
 He obtained his PhD (1994) and MA (1989) from the University of California, Los Angeles.
+He is a member of the Mont Pelerin Society and the Philadelphia Society, and a visiting scholar and frequent contributor to the American Institute for Economic Research.

 Theoretical approach and teaching

 Gill argues that religious activity will be higher in countries with lower levels of public sector welfare assistance.
 Building upon economic theory, he argues that state-sponsored social welfare substitutes for the traditional welfare services provided by churches.
 His analysis focuses on Christian nations in Europe and Latin America.
-Gill's current research agenda includes how local governments regulate church growth via property rights regulations.
-Gill has been an occasional guest host on a Christian talk radio—the Georgene Rice Show—that airs in Seattle and Portland, and he is a monthly guest on an Ellensburg, WA radio talk show.
+Gill's current research agenda includes how local governments regulate church growth via property rights regulations and religion as a mechanism of social governance.
+Gill has appeared on EconTalk discussing religion and tipping.
 Gill attends the Duvall Church (Evangelical Methodist) in rural east King County (Duvall, WA).